gregwhitaker/ignition/iam/README.md

 ##Administrator Accounts
 Configures groups and roles for administrator accounts.

-* The adminstrator role has full access to the AWS API, including IAM management.
+* Adminstrator accounts have full access to the AWS API, including IAM management.

 ###setup-admin-role
 Creates a role with administrator access to the AWS API, including IAM management.